jangirrishabh/Overcoming-exploration-from-demos/README.md

 Here, we first mask the samples such as to get the cloning loss only on the demonstration samples by using the `tf.boolean_mask` function.
 We have 3 types of losses depending on the chosen run-paramters.
 When using both behavior cloning loss with Q_Filter we create another mask that enables us to apply the behavior cloning loss to only those states where the critic Q(s,a) determines that the demonstrator action is better than the actor action.

 ## Experimentation
-The work is in progress and most of the experimentation is being carried out on a Barret WAM simulator, that is because I have access to a Barret WAM robot through the Perception and Manipulation Lab, IRI.
-I have frameworks for generating demonstartions using the Inverse Kinematics and Forward Kinematics nodes developed at IRI.
-Also, in [this](https://github.com/jangirrishabh/HER-learn-InverseKinematics) repository I integrated the barret WAM Gazebo simulation with OpenAI gym with the help of [Gym-gazebo](https://github.com/erlerobot/gym-gazebo), thus the simulation environment in gazebo can now be used as a stanalone gym environment with all the functionalities.
+In [this](https://github.com/jangirrishabh/HER-learn-InverseKinematics) repository I integrated the barret WAM Gazebo simulation with OpenAI gym with the help of [Gym-gazebo](https://github.com/erlerobot/gym-gazebo), thus the simulation environment in gazebo can now be used as a stanalone gym environment with all the functionalities.
 The plan is to first learn the initial policy on a simulation and then transfer it to the real robot, exploration in RL can lead to wild actions which are not feasible when working with a physical  platform.
+But currently the whole simulation environment for Barret WAM arm developed at Perception and Manipulation group, IRI is not available in open source, thus I will be reporting the results on Fetch Robotics environments available from OpenAI gym.

 **UPDATE** After writing a script for generating demonstrations in the FetchPickAndPlace environment, training with demonstrations on Fetch environments was possible as well!